fastrgv/Asud/README.md

 * Clarified documentation.
 * Eliminated need to install MSVC-redistributables on Windows 10, 11.
-* Now function keys f1..f9 OR (shft)+1..9 can trigger SET overlays too.
+* Now function keys f1..f9 OR (shft)+1..9 can toggle predefined SET overlays too.
 This is for keyboards without a numeric-key-pad, eg Mac/OSX.

 **ver 1.2.4 -- 25aug2025**